HEADINGTON, OXFORD

 • Clays Close: After local field spelt Great & Little Clay Close in 1840

-• Ferry Road: Led to Cherwell punt ferry from Marston to Holywell
+• Ferry Road: This road led to the Cherwell punt ferry from Marston to Holywell

 • Ponds Lane: Named after the ponds which used to surround the church, and the streams which ran along the sides of this lane